-New Futures personnel also concede that getting the various systems to collaborate was far more time-consuming than they expectspent] trying to establish trust, eatablish boundaries, and come up with a common ground to operate on," Ms. Garrison of Community Connections of said.
+New Futures personnel also concede that getting the various systems to collaborate was far more time-consuming than they expectspent) trying to establish trust, es-tablish boundaries, and come up with a common ground to operate on," Ms. Garrison of Community

-"The first couple of years [were
+The first couple of years [were

-While school personnel were sometimes wary of outsiders, social-service personnel also described the rigors of working within the schools-a traditionally closed system.
+Connections of said. times wary of outsiders, social-service personnel also described the rigors of working within the schools-a traditionally closed system.

-"Involving people who look at issues from a different perspective has been difficult-and developing a level of trust between two sometimes competing systems," Ms. Garrison said.
+Involving people who look at issues from a different perspective has been difficult-and developing a level of trust between two sometimes competing systems," Ms. Garrison said.